 4. Create a PIN

 TransUnion does not check whether you are re-using an old PIN or not.
-If you only plan to freeze and unfreeze your credit online, the PIN is actually useless to you.
-It is only used for unfreezing your credit by calling TransUnion’s credit freeze hotline, which is much slower that using the online method.
+If you only plan to freeze and unfreeze your credit online, the PIN is useless.
+It is only used for unfreezing your credit by calling TransUnion’s credit freeze hotline, which is much slower than using the online method.

 That’s it!
 You just froze your credit at TransUnion!
 You should receive a confirmation email in about twenty minutes.
 You should also see a huge “Frozen” status on the next page when you click the “continue” button.

-It’s a good idea to keep track of your PIN, even if you never have any intention of toggling your freeze by calling TransUnion.
+It’s a good idea to keep track of your PIN, even if you never intend to toggle your freeze by calling TransUnion.